SoundsLikeThis

 This tool was created at the University of Southern California's Brain and Creativity Institute (directed by Drs.
 Antonio and Hanna Damasio), the Brain and Music Lab (directed by Dr. Assal Habibi), and the Signal Analysis and Interpretation Laboratory (directed by Shrikanth Narayanan).

-Sarah Hennessy, PhD developed this tool while obtaining her PhD in Brain and Cognitive Sciences at USC’s Brain and Creativity Institute and Brain and Music Lab.
+Sarah Hennessy, PhD developed this tool while obtaining her PhD in Brain and Cognitive Sciences at USC's Brain and Creativity Institute and Brain and Music Lab.
 Her projects in collaboration with Timothy Greer on the neural and behavioral correlates of music-evoked nostalgia utilized this tool to optimize experimental control in nostalgic stimuli.
-Sarah is now a postdoctoral fellow at University of Arizona.
+Sarah is now a postdoctoral fellow at the University of Arizona.

 Timothy Greer, PhD built this tool while obtaining his PhD in Computer Science at the Signal Analysis and Interpretation Laboratory in USC's Viterbi School of Engineering.
 Tim is now an Applied Scientist on Amazon's Music Personalization Team.